Internship Program 2023

 - Up-to-date vaccinations, recent physical and negative TB test (dated within 6 months of start date).
 Documentation will be required the first day of the internship term.
 Covid-19 vaccination will be required for animal care internships.

-- Able to work 32-40 hours per week a minimum of 10 consecutive weeks beginning the week of May 30th.
+- Able to work 36-40 hours per week for a minimum of 8 consecutive weeks (minimum 280 hours completed by end date).

 - Acceptance into the program is contingent on passing a background check

-- Available to attend Intern orientation on May 30 – Orientation is Mandatory
+- Available to attend Intern Orientation - Mandatory

 Little Rock Zoo’s Conservation Education department is looking for highly motivated individuals to join our summer internship program.
 Interns will gain experience in program development and facilitation while exploring best practices in guest engagement, interpretation, and conservation messaging as it relates to wildlife and environmental topics.

-While Conservation Education Interns will learn about and may be trained to handle ambassador animals, this is not a keeper internship.
+Conservation Education Interns will also learn about and may be trained to handle some ambassador animals, however, this is not a keeper internship and animal interaction will be limited.
 Those with an interest in animal husbandry may find the Animal Care Internship be a more suitable option.

 Commitments:

-- Available to attend Intern orientation on May 30 – Orientation is Mandatory
+- Available to attend Intern Orientation - Mandatory

 Minimum Qualifications: